mfebrizio/DATS-6101-group-6/literature/literature_review.md

 	+ systematic review found the most support for income inequality hypothesis, but a large proportion of studies reported no significant association or mixed associations
 		- "Based on a systematic review of the literature we consistently found greater support for the IIH over the MNH ...
 However, a high proportion of studies supported neither hypothesis, reporting no significant association between inequality and mental health, or else mixed patterns of associations."

-**Wagner Silva Ribeiro et al. 2017**
-- [Income inequality and mental illness-related morbidity and resilience: a systematic review and meta-analysis](https://doi.org/10.1016/S2215-0366(17)30159-1).
-The Lancet Psychiatry, Volume 4, Issue 7, July 2017, Pages 554-562
-- Notes:
-	+ meta-analysis of 27 studies examining the relationship between income inequality and the incidence of mental health problems
-	+ "Nine articles found a positive association between income inequality and the prevalence or incidence of mental health problems; ten articles found mixed results, with positive association in some subgroups and non-significant or negative association in other subgroups; and eight articles found no association between income inequality and mental health problems."
-	+ conclusion: "Income inequality negatively affects mental health but the effect sizes are small and there is marked heterogeneity among studies."
-	+ found significant but small effects among pooled effect sizes for categorical variable (yes/no to existence of mental health problem and depressive disorder)
-	+ "Even though our narrative synthesis showed mixed results, its general trend suggests that income inequality negatively affects mental health, as did our meta-analysis.
-Therefore, our findings support the inclusion of income inequality in the public health agenda, because reducing income inequality could improve population mental health and wellbeing."

 **Zimmerman & Bell 2006**
 - [Income inequality and physical and mental health: testing associations consistent with proposed causal pathways](http://dx.doi.org/10.1136/jech.2005.040154).
 Journal of Epidemiology & Community Health 2006; 60: 513-521.
 - Notes: